-We put 7 smart speakers to the test
+How much do smart speakers really know?

 You can find the full list of questions, and how the speakers responded, here.

-As you'll see, none of them are perfect - but smart speakers look set to replace the smartphone as the tech giants' biggest growth products.
+None of them are perfect (never ask for music by Haim in a Northern Irish accent) but smart speakers look set to replace the smartphone as the tech giants' biggest growth products.

 Choosing the right one can be tricky.
 So here's our guide to the speakers, and how they might fit into your lifestyle.

-Note: Update - October 2018: A new software update means you can pair two HomePods and listen in stereo.
-The improvement in sound quality is noticeable and impressive, although the speakers I tested sometimes fell out of sync.